srinathvrao/srinathvrao.github.io/_pages/cv.md

 Organizations
 ======
-* Lights Out Please - The Theatre Club of SSN
+* Crew member of Lights Out Please - The Theatre Club of SSN
 * Q! - The SSN Quiz Club
+* ProCoDe - The programming club of the IT department of SSN
 * SSN Coding Community
-* ProCoDe - The programming club of the IT department of SSN

 Service and leadership
 ======